AdobeDocs/platform-learn.en/help/platform/data-ingestion/batch-ingestion-overview.md

 ---
-title: Overview of data ingestion in Adobe Experience Platform
+title: Batch Data Ingestion Overview
 description: This video gives an overview of batch ingestion in Adobe Experience Platform and shows how to ingest batch data using the API.
 role: Data Engineer, Data Architect
 feature: Data Ingestion